 See upcoming and previous events related to the Centre for Digital Development.

-Presentations will form part of a track within the 2020 UK Development Studies Association conference.
-The track will host papers that help us to conceptualise, to analyse, to evidence, to critique and, overall, to build a picture of leadership for digital development: its nature, characteristics, capacities, challenges, approaches and impacts.
+Presentations will form part of a track within the 2021 UK Development Studies Association conference.
+The track welcomes papers that help us to conceptualise, to analyse, to evidence, to critique and, overall, to build a picture of Chinese digital strategies and policies, implementations and impacts in the global South; and competition and comparisons with Western nations.

 Please contact: email@example.com